 So what you have to do is to take your list and put every single ASIN into Helium 10 Cerebro.

-But you don't have to stop here.
+But you shouldn’t stop here.

-Here’s what to do:
+Here’s what you need to do:

-Here’re the settings I can recommend:
+Here’re the settings I recommend:

 However, you can set up Frankenstein any way you like.